 - “Do you mind if we record this call so we can use it for training purposes?”

 - “Is it ok if we record this call?
-We can send you the audio file after the call is over too.”
+If you’d like, we can send you the audio file after the call.”

-Let people know how the call recording is going to be used
+Explain how the call recording will be used

 Don’t lie about recording

-Even with one-party consent, you can still be charged for recording someone without them knowing about it.
+Even with one-party consent, you can still be charged for recording someone without them knowing.
 If you have reasons to hide that you’re recording the call, you should work with an attorney to discuss other means of recording.

 Speak clearly

-One benefit to call recordings is being able to hear what was said.
-That’s why everyone on the call should speak clearly.
-If there are audio issues, let the speaker know so they can better improve their speaking for the recording.
+One benefit to call recordings is being able to listen again to what was said.
+And if there are audio issues, let the customer know so you both can ensure the best possible interaction (and recording).

 At some point during the call, everyone involved should identify themselves with their name.
 They don’t have to state their full name, but getting their first name makes it helpful for call transcriptions.

-There’s a lot of background noise on calls.
-When the call begins, let everyone know they should mute themselves to help reduce background noise.
-Once it’s time for them to speak, they can unmute and begin speaking.
+There can be a lot of background noise on calls.
+When a multi-party call begins, let everyone know they should mute themselves to help reduce background noise.
+When it’s time for them to speak, they can unmute.

 Use call transcripts